 Byron Kennedy, Treasurer

-Originally from Charlotte, North Carolina, Byron has lived in the Bay Area since 1996.
-He’s a seasoned information technology and business leader with over twenty years experience leading cross-functional teams through a variety of projects, including large-scale technology infrastructure transition, new product launches, application integration, systems migration, operations, finance, and customer service.
+Byron is a seasoned information technology and business leader with over twenty years’ experience leading cross-functional teams through a variety of projects, programs, and operations, including large-scale technology transformation, finance, and customer service.
 Byron currently owns and leads an education-focused technology services business.
-Previously, as a technology and business consultant, he’s worked with small businesses, rapid-growth startups, non-profits, and large organizations in the fields of education, media, government, financial services, retail and high tech.
+Previously, as a technology and business consultant, he worked with small businesses, rapid-growth startups, non-profits, and large organizations including work with the Associated Press, the City of Fremont, and the US Navy.
 He received his BS from the University of North Carolina at Charlotte and his MBA from the University of San Francisco where he graduated top of his cohort, receiving the dean’s scholarship award.
-Byron and his wife, Sung, are the proud parents of Zoe (Aurora alumna), Tristan (Aurora 5th grader), and Ainsley (Aurora 4th grader).
+Byron and his wife, Sung, are the proud parents of three children who have all had the joy of an Aurora education.